 Certain businesses can get a Zoning Permit to change the use of a private lot for a limited time.
-This permit allows businesses to use outdoor areas for additional restaurant or retail space.
+This permit allows these businesses to extend their operations onto privately-owned outdoor spaces.
+Eligible uses include:

 You can get a permit for all or part of a lot.
 The lot does not need to be adjacent to the business.
 Businesses can get a permit to use a lot they don’t own with permission from the property owner.

 This is a temporary permit to support businesses during COVID-19 restrictions.
 It is valid for up to 180 days, but not after December 31, 2020.

 Review the Outdoor Dining Guidelines (PDF) for complete requirements and guidance.